ringcentral/ringcentral-api-docs/docs/notifications.md

 ## Subscription Renewal

-Created subscription should be renewed according to its expiration time by special request, otherwise it would not be sent to the client application after subscription expiration.
+Created subscription should be renewed, it would not be sent to the client application anymore once expired.
 After renewal any parameter of subscription may be changed, so it should be updated on a client side as well.
-To renew the subscription use the following request:
+To renew the subscription make a call to the following enpoint:

     POST /restapi/v1.0/subscription/{subscriptionId}/renew